Mayday Fellows

 Training & Coaching

-Once selected, Fellows will participate in a three-day training workshop to be held in Washington, D.C. on Sunday, October 29, 2023 – Wednesday, November 1, 2023.
+The 2023-2024 Mayday Fellows participated in a three-day training workshop held in Washington, D.C.
 Following the workshop, each Fellow will be provided with five hours of coaching support from a member of the coaching faculty at Burness to identify communications activities that they will complete within one year of the training.

 There are no tuition costs.
 All travel, seminars, and communications coaching will be covered by The MAYDAY Fund.